 Whether you are interested in touring one of the most historic cities in North America, getting a behind-the-scenes look at a Mardi Gras parade, hiking in Jean Lafitte National Park, canoeing down Bayou St. John, or socializing with friends on the quad, our residential staff will ensure that your summer is not only academically enriching but also a lot of fun.

 During the afternoon and evening, residential students have free time.
 They may devote this time to their coursework or participate in recreational and social activities around campus and in the residence hall.

-Each weekend, we offer an assortment of on- and off-campus excursions led and accompanied by our Pre-College staff.
-These include recreation time at Audubon Park, behind-the-scene tours of Audubon Zoo, movie night at the LBC, games and swimming at Reilly, laser tag, steamboat rides, canoe trips, and visits to the aquarium and other local attractions.
-Recreational programming is developed and led by our pre-college program counselors who are all current Tulane students.
+Each weekend, we offer an assortment of on- and off-campus excursions led and accompanied by our pre-college staff.
+These include recreation time at Audubon Park, movie night at the LBC, games and swimming at Reily, laser tag, canoe trips, and visits to the aquarium and other local attractions.
+Recreational programming is developed and led by our pre-college program counselors who are current Tulane students.

-Pre-College weekend and evening activities are only open to residential students at this time.
-The Tulane Science Scholars Programs offers study sessions and academic opportunities outside of class meeting times that are optional for day students enrolled in TSSP.
+Pre-college weekend and evening activities are only open to residential students at this time.
+The Tulane Science Scholars Programs offers study sessions and academic opportunities outside of class meeting times that are optional for commuter students enrolled in TSSP.
 Career Exploration in Architecture also has open studio hours from 3:30 p.m. - 5:00 p.m. on weekdays for both commuter and residential students.